 Do not stop co-parenting.

-Co-parenting is a word that is utilized with a great deal of frequency in our world today.
-As the nuclear family of the 1950s further disintegrates, blended families are the new normal and with it comes parenting relationships that formerly could be classified as atypical.
+Co-parenting is a word utilized with a great deal of frequency in our world today.
+As the nuclear family of the 1950s further disintegrates, blended families are the new average and with it comes parenting relationships that formerly could be classified as atypical.

-Learning how to co-parent and raise a child with a partner with whom you are no longer in a relationship can be extremely difficult.
+Learning how to co-parent and raise a child with a partner with whom you are no longer in a relationship.
 However, the parents who have worked at this skill and been diligent about their co-parenting responsibilities often do the best in child custody cases.

 Why is that?
 For starters, courts favorably view parents who co-parent or at least attempt to do so.